liuggio/ExcelBundle/README.md

 With PHPExcel you can create: xls, ods, pdf and more,

 you have to know that csv is pretty faster so I encourage you to use the built-in function for csv  http://it.php.net/manual-lookup.php?pattern=csv&lang=en&scope=quickref

+## Migration

+In order to follow the naming convention  https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md  all the liuggio namespaces are migrated to Liuggio.

+This master is up-to-date to the symfony/symfony master actually on 2.1

 ## INSTALLATION with COMPOSER